b1ink0/vassist/README.md

 ## Try Before Installing

 Want to see what VAssist can do before installing?
-Check out our [demo site](https://vassist-demo.vercel.app) and play around with all the features.
+Check out [demo site](https://vassist-demo.vercel.app) and play around with all the features.
 No installation needed, just open it in Chrome and start chatting.

 ---